Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 ## How to do your Abmeldung

-You can deregister your address **in person, by mail or by email**.
+You can deregister your address **in person, by post or by email**.
 It's free.

 You can deregister 7 days before you [move out](/guides/moving-out).
 You must deregister maximum 14 days after you move out.[^0]